-If you run a business as a sole proprietor or partner in a general partnership (vof) in the Netherlands, you pay income tax over your taxable earnings.
-You must file your income tax return digitally with the Dutch Tax and Customs Administration before 1 May of each year.
+In the Netherlands, you pay income tax over your taxable earnings.
+Taxable earnings are your earnings minus deductibles and fiscal schemes, such as costs made for your company or amortisations.
+You must file your income tax return with the Dutch Tax and Customs Administration before 1 May of each year.

 Do you have to file an income tax return?